dvallst/stream-analytics/README.md

 The pipeline is made up of the following parts:
-- Acquisition of events from The Open Sky Network API.
-- Messaging that publishes the events in a Kafka topic.
+- Acquisition of events from The Open Sky Network API. w- Messaging that publishes the events in a containerized Kafka topic.
 - Ingestion that consumes the events from Kafka and processes them using Pandas.
 - Near-real-time dashboard showing the calculated metrics.
 - Storage of the events in a containerized PostgreSQL database.